zhikaiong2001/tp/docs/UserGuide.md

 Format: `find_[email/name/phone] [keyword 1]...`

+## Filtering persons by status: `filter_by_status`

+What if you have no information about an applicant or interviewer's name, phone or email though?
+Fret not, for the `filter_by_status` command enables you to narrow down the current list of persons on the basis of their current status.

+Simply execute `filter_by_status STATUS` where STATUS may be any one of the valid statuses enumerated in `applicant_status` and `interviewer_status` commands above, and the displayed list will update to show only persons with the required status.
+- As of now, there is only support for a single status parameter.

+A simple example usage would be
+`filter_by_status free`.
+As you might guess by now, STATUS is case-insensitive i.e. `s/interview with 12345678` is as valid as `s/iNtERVIew wIth 12345678`.

 ## Deleting an applicant/interviewer : `delete_person`

 Deletes the specified applicant/interviewer based on their phone number from Tether.